benchristel/sindarin/the-elvish-language.md

 * [.s AI]: as in &ldquo;[.hi ai]sle&rdquo;
 * [.s AE]: no English equivalent. [.s AE] is a glide from an [.s A] into an [.s E].
 The resulting sound should be similar to [.s AI]; Tolkien even suggested pronouncing [.s AE] the same as [.s AI] if you're not picky.
 Or you could aim for a Mirkwood accent and pronounce it like [.s E]: compare Mirkwood [.s Legolas] to Classical Sindarin [.s Laegolas].
-* [.s AU] or [.s AW]: like "ou" in &ldquo;h[.hi ou]se&rdquo;. [.s AU] and [.s AW] are simply variant spellings of the same sound.
+* [.s AU]: like _ou_ in &ldquo;h[.hi ou]se&rdquo;.
 * [.s EI]: as in &ldquo;w[.hi ei]gh&rdquo;
-* [.s OE]: like "oy" in &ldquo;b[.hi oy]&rdquo;, but ending in an "eh" sound.
+* [.s OE]: like _oy_ in &ldquo;b[.hi oy]&rdquo;, but ending in an "eh" sound.
-* [.s UI]: as in "ruin", but ending in a tense "ee" sound rather than the "ih" sound.
+* [.s UI]: as in _ruin_, but ending in an "ee" sound rather than the "ih" sound.
 Tolkien noted that this was a "long diphthong" and scanned as two syllables in poetry: hence [.s Fanuilos, le linnathon] in the Hymn to Elbereth, where the meter requires eight syllables per line.

+## Special Cases

+### At the end of a word:

+* [.s V]: The [.s V]-sound is spelled [.s F] at the end of a word: [.s nef] "on this side of" is pronounced as _nev_ in _never_.
+When the [.s F]-sound occurs at the end of a word, it's spelled [.s PH], as in [.s alph] "swan".
+This quirk of spelling probably hearkens back to Tolkien's fondness for Welsh, where _F_ has a V-sound.
+* [.s AU] is spelled [.s AW] word-finally: [.s caw] "top" sounds very similar to _cow_.
+* [.s W] can occur word-finally, which can be troublesome for English-speakers.
+To pronounce [.s têw] "letter", try saying "teh win" but stop at the _w_.
+In any case, [.s têw] should never be pronounced as if it rhymes with _new_.

+### At the beginning of a word

+* [.s IA], [.s IAU], [.s IE], [.s IO], [.s IUI]: When these combinations appear word-initially, the [.s I] sounds like the _y_ in _yes_.
+So [.s ionnath] "sons" and [.s Ioreth] "Old Woman" begin with a _yo_ sound.
+* [.s ND], [.s MB], [.s NG]: These clusters can occur at the beginning of a word.
+Pronouncing these sounds is arguably the most challenging aspect of Sindarin pronunciation for English speakers, though it can certainly be mastered with practice.
+You may be happy to know that these word-initial clusters only arise due to mutations and therefore almost always follow a vowel, as in [.s i mbair] "the lands".
+This makes things somewhat easier; if you say _im bair_ probably no one will notice.

+To complicate matters, the spelling [.s NG] is actually ambiguous at the beginning of a word.
+Sometimes it represents a single, unitary sound, the _ng_ in _ring_, while at other times it represents that sound plus _g_, as in _finger_.
+Each sound arises from a different type of mutation.
+At this point, you don't have to worry about the distinction—pronouncing either of these sounds correctly is hard enough for a first lesson!

+## Long Consonants

+In addition to having long and short vowels, Sindarin makes a contrast between long and short consonants.
+English also has this contrast in a few cases: _unaimed_ has a short _n_, while _unnamed_ (if you're trying to pronounce it differently from _unaimed_) has a long _n_.

+In Sindarin spelling, a doubled letter means the consonant is long.
+For example, [.s melon] "I love" has a short [.s L], while [.s mellon] "friend" has a long [.s L].

+[.s PH] is a tricky exception: at the beginning or end of a word it's a short [.s F]-sound, pronounced as in _photograph_.
+However, in the middle of a word, it's long: [.s ephel] "outer fence" is pronounced _ef-fel_.

+[.TODO wtf is the deal with M vs MM? or S vs SS?]

 ## <a name="splitting-up-letter-combinations">Spelling Ambiguities</a>